cognitedata/toolkit/CONTRIBUTING.md

 that relies on the ingestion module.

 Please take care to think about the best grouping of modules to make it easy to deploy and maintain.
-We are aiming at standardizing as much as possible, so we do not optimize for project-specific changes and naming conventions except where we design for it.
+We are aiming at standardizing as much as possible, so we do not optimize for customer-specific changes and naming conventions except where we design to support it.

 > NOTE!
 Customer-specific projects should be able to use these templates directly, and also adopt
 > new changes from this repository as they are released.